After Your Course FAQs

 Check directly with your college’s admissions, financial aid and scholarship offices.

-Paying for college can seem tough, especially if it's the first time for you or your family.
-But don’t worry — there are lots of resources to help you find money for school, figure out when to apply, and manage your finances.
+Paying for college can seem tough, especially if it’s the first time for you or your family.
+There are lots of resources to help you find money for school, figure out when to apply, and manage your finances.
 Here are some good places to start:

 - Talk to Your Community: Talk to your high school counselor, a local college admissions office, your family or a mentor.
 They can give you advice and help you understand your options for paying for college.